Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 VI

-UNION FINANCE
+UNION FINANCES

 Article